 Cooking live lobsters and then eating them is one of those experiences that should be on every bucket list.
 While this is a popular event in coastal areas with plentiful lobsters, you can cook live lobsters in any virtually any location, as you can order live lobsters from many different online sources.
-It is not difficult to learn how to cook and eat lobsters and is well worth the price of the meat and supplies.
+It is not difficult to learn how to cook and eat lobsters, and it is well worth the price of the meat and supplies.
 Enjoy!

-- Stove or outdoor heating element, such as a high-pressure outdoor gas cooker.
-You can use any regular stove to cook lobsters.
+- Stove or outdoor heating element, such as a high-pressure outdoor gas cooker: You can use any regular stove to cook lobsters.
 If you are cooking them outdoors, I recommend a high-pressure outdoor gas cooker.

-- Large pot with a steamer basket and lid for the lobsters.
-The size of the pot that you will need will depend how many lobsters you want to cook at one time.
+- Large pot with a steamer basket and lid for the lobsters: The size of the pot that you will need will depend on how many lobsters you want to cook at one time.
 A steamer basket is not required, but it will make it easier to put the lobsters in and then remove them from the pot.

-- Small pot for the butter.
-Melted butter is a must for fresh lobster!
+- Small pot for the butter: Melted butter is a must for fresh lobster!
 Any small pot will be fine for melting it.
-You can also choose to use a microwave safe container.
+You can also choose to use a microwave-safe container.

-- Tongs.
-Hopefully it's a given that cooked lobsters are really hot.
+- Tongs: Hopefully it's a given that cooked lobsters are really hot.
 You'll want to use tongs to remove them from the pot.

-- Lobster crackers or nut crackers.
-You will need some type of crackers to break the cooked lobster shells.
+- Lobster crackers or nutcrackers: You will need some type of crackers to break the cooked lobster shells.

-- Wooden skewers for picking out the lobster meat.
-Look for wooden skewers in the kitchen section of big box stores or the cooking supplies (pots, utensils, etc.) section of grocery stores.
+- Wooden skewers for picking out the lobster meat: Look for wooden skewers in the kitchen section of big box stores or the cooking supplies (pots, utensils, etc.) section of grocery stores.

-- Knives.
-You can pull lobster meat apart with your fingers, but you may decide to cut some of it, particularly when it is not.
+- Knives: You can pull lobster meat apart with your fingers, but you may decide to cut some of it, particularly when it is not.

-- Newspaper for the table.
-Sheets of newspaper or disposable tablecloths are the easiest way to clean up all of the lobster shells and other meal remains afterward.
+- Newspaper for the table: Sheets of newspaper or disposable tablecloths are the easiest way to clean up all of the lobster shells and other meal remains afterward.

-- Small cups or dishes for the butter.
-People can take individual servings of butter from the larger melting pan or dish.
+- Small cups or dishes for the butter: People can take individual servings of butter from the larger melting pan or dish.

-- Lots of napkins and wet wipes.
-Fresh lobster is a very messy finger food.
+- Lots of napkins and wet wipes: Fresh lobster is a very messy finger food.
 Don't skimp on the napkins and wet wipes.
 You may also want to provide plastic lobster bibs like you get in restaurants to prevent some of the spray from cracking the shells.

-- Lots of butter for dipping.
-You'll need 2-3 tablespoons of melted butter for each person.
+- Lots of butter for dipping: You'll need 2-3 tablespoons of melted butter for each person.

-- Any sides that you like (salads, fruit, desserts, etc.).
-Fresh lobster can easily be a meal in and of itself but many people choose to serve sides with it.
+- Any sides that you like (salads, fruit, desserts, etc.): Fresh lobster can easily be a meal in and of itself, but many people choose to serve sides with it.

 Red Pepper Flakes